 Should we lean in “up” and lean out “down?”

 After reading Liz Wiseman’s Multipliers – How the Best Leaders Make Everyone Smarter, I arrived at a refined perspective on how and when to lean.
-The refined perspective: one should indeed lean in when finding ourselves the junior person at the table.
+The refined perspective: one should indeed lean in when finding ourselves amongst more senior staff.
 This creates opportunity to inject new ideas and be heard.
 As a quiet person, I was coached to be more heard by a retired exec from IBM.
-In 29 years of management, I’ve Leaning Out is empowering for those I lead.
+In 29 years of management, I’ve learned that Leaning Out is empowering for those I lead.